bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Data lake availability to customer.
 Thor to bring up.
 Invite Thor for this meeting
 1. Manage Business Dashboard - Decission on priority of this work.
 1. Staff Dashboard design
+1. Upgrade to Vuetify - Vuetify is undergoing a major version upgrade and our version is being deprecated
 1. Dependency items which needs PO inputs:-
    1. Discuss 3966 - Atemp solution was implemented, do we need to revisit this?
    1. 2007 - What work is remaining on URL Structure?